 Thank you, Joanna!

 Interested in starting a work-at-home career?
 You’ll want to know more about Work-at-Home School.
-You can check out the interview with its creator, Caitlin Pyle, read a review of the 2018 Work-at-Home Summit, or you can view the 2018 Summit here.
+You can check out the interview with its creator, Caitlin Pyle, or read a review of the 2018 Work-at-Home Summit.
 You can also check out this interview with WAHS graduate, Natalia Wheeler.

 Leave any questions and comments about Work-at-Home School or Work Your Way 2019 below.